A Father's Watch: Plot

 Meanwhile, Homer's trophy business success comes to a crashing halt, and a happy Bart flaunts Grampa's watch to Homer, who always wanted the watch as a symbol of his own father's respect that he never received, but Bart loses the watch in the forest near Springfield and badly injures Milhouse while failing to retrieve it.
 Grampa tells Bart they are going to be profiled for a little read magazine's issue on families, and Bart cannot tell him the truth because it would kill him.

 When Homer takes his trophies to a pawn shop, he finds the watch (which Milhouse did find, but pawned in revenge for Bart dropping stones at him), planning to rub the recovery in Bart's face, but when he sees Bart is broken and tearful over the loss, he feels bad and gives the watch back to his son.
 Marge praises Homer's actions, and he says he is going with his gut - or specifically his GUT (Give Up Trying) approach.
 After their picture is taken for the magazine, Bart then breaks the watch by accident and Grampa tries to choke him.

-The episode ends with Trophy Culture hitting its nadir at the NBA Draft where NBA Commissioner Adam Silver announces that the kid with the most trophies has been selected: Ralph Wiggum, much to Lisa's chagrin.
+The episode ends with Trophy Culture hitting its nadir at the NBA draft where NBA Commissioner Adam Silver announces that the kid with the most trophies has been selected: Ralph Wiggum, much to Lisa's chagrin.
 Homer then sings Joe Esposito's "You're the Best Around" over the credits.

+Production

+This is the first episode written by Simon Rich.
+Rich met executive producer Matt Selman at a Fox event and asked to pitch ideas for the show.
+When he met with the producers on the Fox lot, he met creator Matt Groening, who commented that Rich was sitting in the same chair that Groening sat in when he pitched the series.
+They liked one of his ideas and told him to develop it.

+Vanessa Bayer was cast as an expert Marge hires to encourage giving participation trophies.
+Rob Riggle was cast as an expert Lisa hires who holds the opposite view.
+Brian Posehn guest starred as a pawnshop owner.
+NBA Commissioner Adam Silver appeared as himself conducting an NBA draft.